ChelseaStats/melinda/README.md

-# melinda
+####  melinda
+> A messenger class

-A messenger class
+A simple PHP messenger class for slack, email, twitter, and screen.